Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/samples/Sample2_ClassificationWithQueueSelectorAsync.md

 // 1.
 Job1 is enqueued in Queue1
 // 2.
 Job2 is enqueued in Queue2

-var distributionPolicy = await routerAdministrationClient.CreateDistributionPolicyAsync(
+Response<DistributionPolicy> distributionPolicy = await routerAdministrationClient.CreateDistributionPolicyAsync(
     new CreateDistributionPolicyOptions(
         distributionPolicyId: "distribution-policy-id-3",
         offerTtl: TimeSpan.FromSeconds(30),